chris373/pynikki/README.md

 # shaberou
 Shaberou is a static page generator focused on helping you easily create a blog using jinja2 templates.
+Shaberou will handle pagination automatically, with no extra plugins to configure.

 to get started first install Jinja 2. using pip: ```pip install Jinja2```